 The Metro Richmond Zoo was up for the challenge.
 In 2011, the Zoo purchased 52 acres of land adjacent to the zoo property.
 We launched massive efforts in support of cheetah conservation.
-Construction began on the Cheetah Breeding Center (CBC), a private facility dedicated solely to the conservation of cheetahs.
-The CBC contains 10 enclosures for cheetahs.
-Construction on the CBC was completed in 2012, and seven female cheetahs arrived at the Zoo to join our two male cheetahs.
-In 2012, our cheetah population was 9.
+Construction began on the Cheetah Conservation Center (CCC), a private facility dedicated solely to the conservation of cheetahs.
+The CCC contains 15 enclosures for cheetahs.
+Construction on the CCC was completed in 2012, and seven female cheetahs arrived at the Zoo to join our two male cheetahs.
+In 2012, our cheetah population was nine.
 Four years later, our cheetah population was 35.

 Each year, the MRZ makes significant contributions to Cheetah Conservation Fund and Cheetah Conservation Botswana in Africa.
 Our visitor round-up donations are used to help our cheetah conservation program.